Closed

 Who is not eligible

-- Organizations focused on construction, such as residential development.
+- Construction-related projects, such as residential development

-- Stand-alone restaurants and hotels (unless transformative and considered a regional priority).
+- Stand-alone restaurants and hotels, unless considered transformative and a regional priority

 Eligible expenses